A 21st Century School

 At The Institute of Education we continually strive to provide the best learning environment that we can.
 That’s why we have invested significantly in our school facilities, creating a learning atmosphere tailored to the needs of 21st century students.

 The school now occupies seven large Georgian buildings on Leeson Street in Dublin City Centre.
-In 2016, we built a new 4-storey extension, providing new digitally equipped classrooms and bright, modern study halls and recreation areas for all our students. .
+In 2016, we built a new 4-storey extension, providing state-of-art facilities including new digitally equipped classrooms and bright, modern study halls and recreation areas for all our students.

-For students studying the Science subjects within the Institute, our modern science laboratory enables hands-on learning in safety and comfort with the latest equipment and the best teaching methods, Fully qualified science laboratory technicians are employed to help improve the student’s practical knowledge.
+For students studying the Science subjects at the Institute, our modern science laboratory enables hands-on learning in safety and comfort with the latest equipment and the best teaching methods.
+Fully qualified science laboratory technicians are employed to help improve the student’s practical knowledge.

 A computer lab is available for use by students to support their research, or for creating technology-based projects.
 A purpose-designed computer room is also available for all students.